HenokBerhanu/DREAM_1.3/README.md

-# Scalable DIAM Network Architecture for Multi-Site MaaS Testbed
+# Scalable DIAM Network Architecture for Multi-Site MaaS between UNM, NMSU, NMT, and NTU

 This repository provides a reference implementation of an **SDN-integrated cloud–edge Digital Twin (DT) framework** for **real-time monitoring** and **programmable traffic control** in **additive manufacturing (AM)** environments.